sarahdini-design/ontario-ed-performance-analysis/README.md

 ## Conclusion

-This analysis showed that Ontario ED wait-time performance changed over the five-year period, but the two indicators did not follow the same pattern.

-Initial physician assessment waits increased fairly steadily, while admitted-patient ED stay rose more sharply before showing some improvement after 2022–2023.
-Looking at both measures together also showed that persistent gaps were not limited to one hospital peer group or one stage of the ED visit.
+My original question was whether some Ontario hospital corporations showed persistent ED performance gaps, and whether those gaps were mainly happening in initial assessment, admitted-patient ED stay, or both.

+The answer turned out to be different across corporations.
+Some showed a persistent gap mainly in initial assessment, some in admitted-patient ED stay, and nine showed persistent gaps in both.

+The gaps also appeared across all hospital peer groups, so there was no single hospital type or single stage of the ED journey that explained the overall pattern.

-Comparing corporations with their peer-group median added useful context to the raw wait times, while the five-year view helped separate longer-term patterns from a single-year result.
+Using annual peer-group medians helped me put each corporation's wait time in context, while the five-year view helped separate a repeated pattern from a single-year result.

-Overall, the analysis helped identify where performance gaps appeared repeatedly and which corporations may be worth looking at more closely.
-It does not explain why those gaps exist, but it provides a useful starting point for deeper operational analysis.
+This analysis cannot explain why the gaps exist, but it does show where a closer operational review could be most useful.